Up2Sky/word_runner/README.md

 # Word Runner

-Word runner is a simple tool to recite words, based on Python3 and PyQt5.15.2.
+Word runner is a simple tool for reciting words, based on Python3 and PyQt5.15.2.

 # Environment Settings
 *build $ pip install PyQt5*